Brazilian to English Translations for Litigation

 In considering these arguments, the court found that it did not matter that the defendant owner was not a party to the agreement because the plaintiff brought an in rem claim against the vessel, not an in personam action against the vessel’s owner.

 The court also held that U.S. law applied to the dispute.
 However, the court agreed with the defendant owner that the plaintiff did not have a valid maritime lien to arrest the vessel a second time in Delaware.
 The court began its analysis by explaining that Brazil recognizes maritime liens, unlike the Netherlands and India.
 The court held that the plaintiff’s maritime lien was “tied up” in the security held by the Brazilian court and that the defendant’s security paid to the U.S. court should be returned.
 Accordingly, the court denied the plaintiff’s motion for summary judgment and granted the defendant’s cross motion for summary judgment.
 The parties will therefore be required to resolve their ongoing dispute in Brazil.

 The case is Praxis Energy Agents PTE LTD v.
 M/V Pebble Beach, Case No. 17-559-LPS decided on September 25, 2018 in the United States District Court for the District of Delaware.

-Contact All Language Alliance, Inc. to obtain legal document translation services from English to Brazilian Portuguese, Simplified Chinese, Russian, Italian, French, German, Spanish, Korean, and other languages, and from any foreign language to English.
+Contact legal translation company All Language Alliance, Inc. to obtain legal document translation services from English to Brazilian Portuguese, Simplified Chinese, Russian, Italian, French, German, Spanish, Korean, and other languages, and from any foreign language to English.

 ***This legal translation blog article should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.***